 “At the back of our brains, so to speak, there is a forgotten blaze or burst of astonishment at our own existence.
 The object of the artistic and spiritual life is to dig for this sunrise of wonder.”

-Betty Skinner is one of those who touches our sleeve and calls us to awaken to the wonder within and all around us.
-In The Hidden Life Awakened she reflects on the reality of Love’s astonishing presence in the world:
+Betty is one of those who touches our sleeve and calls us to awaken to the beauty and wonder within and all around us.

 Wondrous Love! ~Betty